Point Loma, San Diego: History

-Following the death in 1891 of Helena Blavatsky, its founder, Katherine Tingley moved the headquarters of the Theosophical Society to "Lomaland", a hilltop campus in Point Loma overlooking the ocean.
+In the late 1890's, Point Loma became the home of a large community of Theosophists, bringing many nationally known figures to San Diego.
+Following the death in 1891 of Helena Blavatsky, its founder, Katherine Tingley (the new leader) moved the headquarters of the Theosophical Society from New York City to "Lomaland", a hilltop campus in Point Loma overlooking the ocean.
 The facility with its unusual architecture and even more unusual lifestyles became an important source of music and culture for residents of San Diego between 1900 and 1920.
 Producing most of its own food, the Society also experimented widely with planting trees and crops such as eucalyptus and avocado, giving that formerly barren part of Point Loma its current heavily wooded character.
 The Lomaland site is now the campus of Point Loma Nazarene University.

 During the 1920s there was a dirt airstrip known as Dutch Flats in what is now the Midway neighborhood of Point Loma.
 That is where Charles Lindbergh first tested and flew his airplane, The Spirit of St. Louis, which had been built in San Diego by the Ryan Aeronautical Company.
 A U.S. Post Office now located on the site contains several historic plaques commemorating Dutch Flats and Lindbergh.